Kaalaayaa/Kaalaayaa/README.md

 - 📚 I recently graduated from a 1 year training (MERN stack)

-- 🔭 I’m currently working on improving my skillset
+- 🔭 I’m currently working on improving my skillset and looking for a job

 - 🌱 I’m currently learning TailwindCss, TypeScript